aws-samples/amazon-eks-security-immersion-day/content/1-create-workspace-environment/awsevent/setup-cloud9/index.en.md

 weight : 23
 ---

 Once you have logged into the AWS Management Console from your Workshop Studio, you will already have an EKS cluster and Cloud9 environment.
-Your Cloud 9 workspace will also have all the required tools installed in it.
+Your Cloud9 workspace will also have all the required tools installed in it.

-* Navigate to [Cloud 9](https://console.aws.amazon.com/cloud9) in AWS Console.
+* Navigate to [Cloud9](https://console.aws.amazon.com/cloud9) in AWS Console.
-* Click on **Open IDE** to open your Cloud 9 workspace.
+* Click on **Open IDE** to open your Cloud9 workspace.

 ![sign-in](/static/images/cloud9-IDE1.png)